Office of the President

 G-P obtained his B.A. in English (with a German minor) from the University of Ife, Nigeria, and his doctorate in English language and literature from the University of Michigan in Ann Arbor.

-G-P has authored more than 30 scholarly articles and a book on the political sociology of language.
+G-P has authored more than 30 scholarly articles in the fields of English language and Linguistics and a book on the political sociology of language.

 Selected Scholarship